 What does the law require?

-What is worker engagement and participation?
+What is worker engagement, participation and representation?

 - share information and decisions in a timely way

 - give workers reasonable opportunities to share their views, raise work health or safety issues, and contribute to decision-making processes

 - consider the views of workers.

 This is one way for workers to raise health and safety concerns, suggest ways to improve health and safety, and make decisions that affect work health and safety.
 A PCBU that has good worker participation will: